verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 ufw allow 53/udp
 ufw enable
 ```
-**NOTE:** Unlike traditional long-term VPS servers, DigitalOcean and Clouding.io each have things to be aware of.
+**NOTE:** Unlike traditional long-term VPS servers, DigitalOcean and Clouding.io each have firewall-related things to be aware of.
 In DigitalOcean, the activation of your firewall will likely interfere with the console window that you launch from within the DigitalOcean dashboard.
 So on DigitalOcean, if you choose to implement the firewall you may like to avoid console usage and simply ssh in via a terminal window as you would for other servers.
 Clouding.io takes a different approach - they have a pre-set firewall in your dashboard which allows you to specify ports that you want open in those settings.
 Their basic default firewall has reasonable settings; you'll likely only need to add port 10000 to it for now (unless you need to open other ports later)

 ## Step 3: Install Webmin